-- contacting you on the first day of absence by telephone/text, to try to ascertain the reason; - making a home visit if phone calls are unanswered; - Informing any appropriate professionals or agencies working with your child or family.
+- Contacting you on the first day of absence by telephone/text, to try to ascertain the reason. - Making a home visit if phone calls are unanswered.
+We will make all reasonable enquiries to establish contact with you.
+This may include making enquiries to known friends and wider family.
+If this is unsuccessful, we may also contact officers from the Local Authority. - Informing any appropriate professionals or agencies working with your child or family.